-Inspired by natural and fabricated landscapes, they are also heavily influenced by contemporary artists and culture creators they have met through their travels and while living in Seattle and New York City.
+Inspired by natural and fabricated landscapes, Roin is heavily influenced by contemporary artists and culture creators in their community and whom they have met through their travels and while living in Seattle and New York City.
 These artists include Tavares Strachan, Barbara Earl Thomas, Tracy Rector, Tuesday Smilie, Satpreet Kahlon, Ramdasha Bikceem, Cristy C. Road, Jahmal Golden, Juliana Huxtable, Adee Roberson, Melanie Griffin, Reina Gossett, Che Gossett, Bunny Michael, Ada Tinnell, Beverly Ragasa, Carlé Brioso, devynn emory, Ron Morrison, Freyr A. Marie, Syan Rose, Shoog McDaniel, Alea Mahone, TextaQueen, Gabriel Jesiolowski, Esra Cömert-Morishige, Minori Sanchiz-Fung, Alisha Kahealani Mahone-Brooks, as well as fellow Spokane-based PORTAL COLLECTIVE members Shantell Rene Jackson and Asia Porter.